Skip to content

 Standardization

-Standardization enables comparability, progression, and uniformity within the dojo.
+Standardization enables comparability, progression, and uniform training within the dōjō.

 Jumbi Undō is performed with attention and focus.

-Each movement is executed with intention and control, developing:
+Each movement is carried out with intention and control, which develops:

 • concentration